BenLiu104/CodeRefactor/README.md

 ## Usage

-We can caompare the refactored code here and the origin code, and find out the differences.
+We can compare between the refactored code here and the origin code, and find out the differences.
-This provide us a rough idea to learn how to be improve accessibility standards in coding.
+This provide us a rough idea to learn how to achieve accessibility standards in coding.

 ## Credit
 The Original code (unrefactored) is in: